Barbell Glute Bridge exercise is a great exercise for targeting the glutes and also the hamstrings, calves with secondary emphasis on the quadriceps.

 This exercise is important for building more support for the lower back area and in correcting strength imbalances between the hamstrings and quadriceps which lead to knee injuries.

-Barbell Glute Bridge should be in the exercise routine of those who participate in football, rugby, basketball and the grappling arts such as wrestling, judo and jujitsu.
+Barbell Glute Bridges should be in the exercise routine of those who participate in football, rugby, basketball and the grappling arts such as wrestling, judo and jujitsu.

 Barbell Glute Bridge How To

 - Place a barbell across your hips.

 - Slide down but keep your shoulders and head firmly on the bench.

 - Take a secure, hip width, overhand grip on the barbell.
 Your feet must be flat on the floor and legs at a 90 degree bend.

 - Drop your hips toward the ground until you feel a stretch on your glutes.

 - Contract your glutes then drive the hips up and back to starting position by pushing with your heels.